-- RemoteAddress : Uniform resource locator by which the remote client can be reached. - CertificateID : ID of the certificate to be used for client authentication. - UserLevel : Authorization level that will be assigned to the uplink connection - Status : Current connection status - CertPathValidationPolicyID : ID of Certificate Validation policy to validate the remote uplink server certificate.
-If not configured, server certificate shall not be validated. - AuthorizationServer : JWTConfiguration token referring to an Authorization server that provides JWT token to authorize with the uplink server. - Error : Optional user readable error information (readonly).
+Parameter Description RemoteAddress Uniform resource locator by which the remote client can be reached.
+CertificateID ID of the certificate to be used for client authentication.
+If the CertificateID is present in the UplinkConfiguration the device shall use mTLS authentication mechanism.
+UserLevel Authorization level that will be assigned to the uplink connection.
+Status Current connection status CertPathValidationPolicyID CertPathValidationPolicyID used to validate the uplink server certificate.
+If not configured, server certificate validation behavior is undefined and the device may either apply a vendor specific default validation policy or skip validation at all.
+AuthorizationServer AuthorizationServerConfiguration token referring to an authorization server that provides JWT token to authorize with the uplink server.
+If the AuthorizationServer token is present in the UplinkConfigura- tion the device shall use JWT authentication mechanism.
+Error Optional user readable error information (readonly).